 How Much Does BetterHelp Cost Per Month?

-A one-month commitment costs as little as $204 per month with the 15% discount, which includes weekly live therapy sessions as well as unrestricted messaging with your counselor in between sessions.
+BetterHelp therapy costs as little as $204 per month, with a 20% discount, which includes weekly live therapy sessions as well as unrestricted messaging with your counselor in between sessions.

 Traditional, face-to-face counseling might cost anything from $60 to $200 per hour, or more.